-- 3.1 The Housing and Environment Scrutiny Committee are asked to consider and comment upon the following recommendations prior to their presentation to Cabinet for approval: - The approach adopted since the 2021/22 cutting season continue to be the adopted grass cutting standard in relation to our highway verges and bypass routes where mowing is kept to a minimum, in accordance with Traffic Wales guidance. - ii.
+- i.
+The approach adopted since the 2021/22 cutting season continue to be the adopted grass cutting standard in relation to our highway verges and by-pass routes where mowing is kept to a minimum, in accordance with Traffic Wales guidance. - ii.
 The Council continues its commitment to the Nature isn't Neat project, which is part of the Gwent Green Grid Partnership, establishing joined-up green space management to create wildflower-rich pollinator habitats across the Gwent local authority areas, which includes Blaenau Gwent, Caerphilly, Monmouthshire, Newport, and Torfaen. - iii.
 Visibility splays and sight lines on highways; margins and access on footways/cycle routes; sports grounds; urban areas such as housing estates, municipal parks, older person accommodation, cemeteries; play/recreational public open spaces, will be maintained at the current cutting frequencies. - iv.
 That Cabinet endorse the list of areas as set out in Appendix 1, which are to be allowed to flourish during the summer period. - v.
 That the Authority continues to develop and enhance areas using bought in wildflower seed as set out in Paragraph 5.11 below.